emarsden/pgmacs/README.md

 databases.
 PGmacs also uses some PostgreSQL-specific functions to display information such as the on-disk size of tables, and these functions are not always implemented.
 What we have tested so far:

+PGmacs also works, more or less, with some “PostgreSQL-compatible” databases.
+There are four main points where this compatibility may be problematic:

+- Compatibility with the PostgreSQL wire protocol.
+This is the most basic form of compatibility.

+- Compatibility with the PostgreSQL flavour of SQL, such as row expressions, non-standard functions such as `CHR`, data types such as `BIT` and `VARBIT`, user-defined ENUMS and so on.

+- Implementation of the system tables that are used by PGmacs to retrieve the list of tables in a database, their on-disk size, column metainformation, and the list of indexes present.

+- Establishing encrypted TLS connection to hosted services.
+Most PostgreSQL client libraries (in particular the official client library libpq) use OpenSSL for TLS support, whereas Emacs uses GnuTLS, and you may encounter incompatibilities.

+The following PostgreSQL-compatible databases have been tested:

 - [Neon](https://neon.tech/) “serverless PostgreSQL” works perfectly.

 - [ParadeDB](https://www.paradedb.com/) v0.9.1 seems to work fine in limited testing (it's really a